LFL-Lab/SQuADDS/wish_list.md

 ## Boring but Necessary:

+- say that coupling is capacitive and handle inductive logic
+- order of `select_system` and specifying it as we grow beyond two
+- **Check for breaking changes in the latest version of dependencies and update the package accordingly**
 - add input type error handling to sim code
 - automated kink detection + meander smoothing prior to qiskit-metal rendering
 - letting users choose the `.env` file location OR telling them where to find it
 - Check for claw dimensions on the Hamiltonian space plot
-- **Check for breaking changes in the latest version of dependencies and update the package accordingly**
 - Create unit tests for each feature/file
 - Establish proper train/test splits and modify `SQuADDS_DB()` to always return all data
 - Standardize the handling of units for simulated results and implement necessary backend changes